Skip to main content

 • Good: “If the user asks when we open, reply with this exact value.”

-4. Value return: The response the bot will output.
+4. Value return: The actual response the bot will output.

 🚀 Ready-to-use Examples